Idaho quadruple murder suspect arrives in state after waiving extradition from Pennsylvania

-Bryan Kohberger, the man accused of killing four University of Idaho students in November, has arrived back in Idaho to face murder charges after waiving extradition from his home state of Pennsylvania.
+Bryan Kohberger, the man accused of killing four University of Idaho students in November, has arrived back in Idaho after waiving extradition from his home state of Pennsylvania.

-Law enforcement was escorting him to the Latah County Jail on Wednesday night.
+Law enforcement escorted Kohberger to the Latah County Jail on Wednesday night.
+He was booked on four counts of murder and one count of burglary, according to jail records.

 Kohberger was handed over from Monroe County Correctional Facility to Pennsylvania State Police authorities, jail warden Garry Haidle told CNN.
 State Police would not comment on any prisoner transport, per its policy.